MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 Making a living off of YouTube was nothing new.
 But making a living off of Geometry Dash YouTube was unheard of.

 With the combination of countless new YouTubers joining the scene and the rising potential ad revenue possible, Geometry Dash YouTube started to become competitive.
 Wherever money is to be made, there will always be competition.
+This was no different.

+Views started to mean a lot.
+YouTubers, behind the scenes, began fixating on how to optimize their content perfectly.

+The days of uploading monologues with random level replays in the background was over.
+Now, hundreds were doing that.

+Views.
+Retention.
+CTR.
+Impressions.
+CPM.
+It all started to be optimized.